 This pack primarily parses logs written to syslog and auth.log under the /var/log directory.

-The following log forwarders are recommended:
+The following log delivery methods are recommended:

 • Filebeat (with Graylog Sidecar)